georgebwang/My-Site/content/about/index.en.md

   enable: true
 ---

 I’m George, a Master of Commerce (MCom) research student in the Department of Banking and Finance, Monash Business School.
-I started my academic journey towards becoming a Finance researcher in 2021, straightly after obtaining my undergrad degrees in Chemical Engineering and Commerce.
+I commenced my academic journey towards becoming a Finance researcher in 2021, after obtaining my undergrad degrees in Chemical Engineering and Commerce at Monash.
 Currently my research interests lie broadly in the area of Empirical Asset Pricing.
 Find my CV <a href="GeorgeWang-CV.pdf">here</a>.

 Email: george.baihan.wang@gmail.com  or  bwan146@student.monash.edu